ankitects/anki-manual/src/deck-options.md

 You can use the `Optimize` button to analyze your review history, and automatically generate parameters that are optimal for your memory and the content you're studying.
-Parameters are preset-specific, so if you have decks that vary wildly in difficulty, it is recommended to assign them separate presets, as the parameters for easy decks and hard decks will be different.
+Parameters are preset-specific, so if you have decks that vary wildly in subjective difficulty, it is recommended to assign them separate presets, as the parameters for easy decks and hard decks will be different.
 There is no need to optimize your parameters frequently - once every few months is sufficient.